PHYS3001 Quantum Mechanics and Atomic Physics

 - Level 3 elective

-- Typically this unit is assessed in the following ways: (1) laboratory; (2) tests; and (3) a final examination.
+- Indicative assessments in this unit are as follows: (1) laboratory; (2) tests and assignments; and (3) final examination.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit except in the case of a bachelor's pass degree student who has obtained a mark of 45 to 49 overall and is currently enrolled in this unit, and it is the only remaining unit that the student must pass in order to complete their course.

 - Dr Darren Grasso

 - PHYS2001 Quantum Physics and Electromagnetism [formerly Quantum Mechanics 1 and Electromagnetism]